Kick Your Sugar Habit With These Bulletproof Alternative Sweeteners

 Sugar doesn’t have much of a place in the Bulletproof Diet.
 It throws your hormones off balance and contributes to obesity, diabetes, weight gain, heart disease, liver damage, and inflammation.
 That’s why high-fat, low-carb diets work so well – they support your hormones and brain and give you steady energy for hours, all while lowering inflammation (you can find the Bulletproof Diet Roadmap for free here, by the way).

 But sometimes kicking sugar is easier said than done.
 Sugar is addictive, and a craving for a cookie at the end of a long day can disrupt the best laid plans for a better diet.
 And sugar addiction aside, you’re human.
 You probably want a dessert now and then.

 Fortunately, cutting out sugar doesn’t have to mean cutting out sweets.
 It’s pretty simple to swap sugar for an alternative that’s not only harmless, but offers some benefits as well.
-Here’s a comprehensive guide to sweeteners, from the best (in green) to the worst (in red).
+Here’s a comprehensive guide to sweeteners.
 Experiment and find the ones that work best for you.

 Sugars, the way we traditionally define them, have six carbons.
 Xylitol has only five, and that single carbon makes a world of difference in the way you metabolize xylitol.

 Xylitol doesn’t spike insulin and barely affects blood sugar .
 It also inhibits bacteria that cause plaque and tooth decay, whereas most sugars feed those bacteria .
 It tastes like and behaves almost identically to sugar, too.